marcellodesales/kraken-the-btc-transactions/docs/System-Design.md

 * It makes sure to generate the proper values to re-compute the current values for faster retrieval.
 * Subscribed to `AggregateTransactionsEvent` CDC by Kafka + PostgreSQL (v2)
 * Updates the current known state by a wallet
     * Delete all current values of aggregates
     * Updates all the current values
-* The values are used by the CLI Reporter thaths shows the values required.
+* The values are used by the CLI Reporter that shows the values required.

 # 🎤 CLI Reporter